-In a sequence of proposals, this work focuses on a design that provides high compute bandwidth by augmenting existing CPU data-path with FUs placed in the logic layer of the HMC [15].
-As described in [15], the micro-architecture called Reconfigurable Vector Unit (RVU) [19] meets power and area constraints given by HMC while providing the maximum processing bandwidth when compared to other recent 3D-stacked PIM proposals [8, 21, 10, 3].
-The RVU architecture consist of FU sets distributed along the 32 vaults within an HMC module, each vault containing a register bank with 8x256 bytes, 32 multi-precision floatingpoint/integer FU and a Finite State Machine (FSM).
-The RVU Instruction Set Architecture (ISA) is a subset of Intel's Advanced Vector Extensions (AVX) that contains arithmetic, logic, data transfer, and data reordering operations.
-As described in [15], most of the computing unit area is occupied by multiprecision floating point FUs which make possible to achieve a peak compute power of 8 TFLOPS.
+In a sequence of proposals, this work focuses on a design that provides high compute bandwidth by augmenting existing CPU data-path with FUs placed in the logic layer of the HMC.
+As described in [16], the micro-architecture called Reconfigurable Vector Unit (RVU) [25] meets power and area constraints given by HMC while providing the maximum processing bandwidth when compared to other recent 3D-stacked PIM proposals [3, 9, 11, 26].
+The RVU architecture consist of FU sets distributed along the 32 vaults within an HMC module, each vault containing a register bank with 8x256 bytes, 32 multi-precision floating-point/integer FU and a Finite State Machine (FSM).
+The RVU ISA is a subset of Intel's Advanced Vector Extensions (AVX) that contains arithmetic, logic, data transfer, and in-vector data reordering operations.
+As described in [16], most of the computing unit area is occupied by multi-precision floating point FUs which make possible to achieve a peak compute power of 8 TFLOPS.

 The RVU ISA is based on operand size reconfiguration to create instructions with variable vector width within a RVU instance, that is operands varying from 4 Bytes to 256 Bytes.
-However, it is also capable of inferring large vectors by aggregating neighbor instances and create instructions ranging from 256 Bytes to 8 kBytes [19].
-Moreover, as RVU augments the CPU data-path, native host instructions and PIM instructions are expected to happen in the same binary code [2] and use the same address space as illustrated on Listing 1.
-Each RVU instance can request a region of memory from another vault or even request an entire register from a distinct instance using the internal logic-layer communication path.
+However, it is also capable of inferring large vectors by aggregating neighbor instances and create instructions ranging from 256 Bytes to 8 kBytes [19, 24, 25].
+Each RVU instance can request a region of memory from another memory vault or even request an entire register from a distinct instance using the internal logic-layer communication path.
+Hence accessing all memory space without restrictions.
+Moreover, as RVU augments the CPU data-path, native host instructions and PIM instructions are expected to happen in the same binary and use the same address space.
+Listing 1 illustrates this behavior, where it is possible to notice that both host (x86) and PIM (RVU) instructions are explicitly accommodated in the same code.
+In this example, the assembly code shown highlights RVU code using the PIM prefix, followed by vector operation size (i.e., 256 Bytes), operation (e.g., LOAD, VADD), element-operand size (e.g. BYTE, WORD, DWORD, QWORD), and finally the RVU internal registers.
+This type of code generation can be automated, and the compiler must be aware of the PIM architecture, as presented in [2].

-4 Mechanism
+4 Proposed Mechanism

-The goal of this paper is to provide an efficient implementation of host-NDA interface, thus allowing the transparent utilization of 3D-stacked memory bandwidth with the lowest possible performance overhead.
-Figure 1 illustrates the proposed flow to overcome the challenges concerning instruction-level offloading, data coherence, and the intercommunication model used inside the 3D-stacked device, and the next sections will detail its purpose.
+The goal of this paper is to provide an efficient implementation of host-Near-Data Accelerator (NDA) interface, thus allowing the transparent utilization of 3D-stacked memory bandwidth with the lowest possible performance overhead.
+Figure 1 illustrates the proposed datapath to overcome the challenges concerning instruction-level offloading, data coherence, and the intercommunication model used inside the 3D-stacked device, and the next sections will detail its purpose.

-4.1 Instruction offloading
+4.1 Instruction Offloading